Space-Systems/OPI/README.md

 designed as plugins/shared libraries that can be loaded by a host program via the interface.

+Features at a glance:
+* Implement orbital propagators or force models as independent plugins
+* Automatically find and load propagator plugins available on your platform
+* Manage populations of orbital objects
+* Multi-language support (C, C++, Fortran, Python, C#)
+* Platform-independent (although hosts and propagators may not be)
+* Extensible GPU computing support

 OPI currently supports C, C++ and Fortran, as well as CUDA  and OpenCL for propagators.
 The C API can also be used for integration into other languages like Python or C#.
 Hosts and plugins don't have to be written in the same